gulberkdemir/My_New_Project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Gulberk's note:
+I applied this thing

+1- Getting weather situation,
+2- Routing
+3- LocalTime is updated every seconds(Because we have to show real time to users but api results work in every five minutes